Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

      }
    }

-5. Client invokes the *connect* primitive in the *WebRtcEndpoint* in order to create a loopback:
+5. Client invokes the *connect* operation on the *WebRtcEndpoint*, in order to create a loopback:

 .. code-block:: json